gbertello/accord-piano/README.md

 ## Package manager

-I have coded this program on a Mac OS environment.
+This program has been coded on a Mac OS environment.
 You will find detailed instructions for a Mac OS platform.
 As a first step, install brew as a package manager.
 ```
 https://brew.sh/
 ```